cloudmesh-book/book-latex-2018/cloud-technologies/all.md

         registers a callback message queue.
 The consumers consume the message and post the response message to the callback queue.

-        RabbitMQ is based on AMPQ (Advanced
-        Message Queuing Protocol) messaging model\cite{ampq-article}.
-        AMPQ is described
+RabbitMQ is based on AMPQ (Advanced Message Queuing Protocol) messaging model\cite{ampq-article}.
+AMPQ is described as follows

-        as follows ``messages are published to exchanges, which are often compared to post offices or mailboxes.
-Exchanges then distribute message copies to queues using rules called bindings.
-Then AMQP brokers either deliver messages to consumers subscribed to queues, or consumers fetch/pull messages from queues on demand''
+> ``messages are published to exchanges, which are often compared to
+> post offices or mailboxes.
+Exchanges then distribute message copies
+> to queues using rules called bindings.
+Then AMQP brokers either
+> deliver messages to consumers subscribed to queues, or consumers
+> fetch/pull messages from queues on demand''

-# NaradaBrokering -o-
+# NaradaBrokering :o:

 |          |                                         |